DreymaR/BigBagKbdTrixPKL/Layouts/Colemak/Cmk-Qmods/README.md

 My personal take on the ColemaQ mod(s)
 --------------------------------------
 **Note:** This was originally posted on the Colemak Discord, where unfortunately an unfinished version of it created a heated conflict with some of the mods' defenders.
-My intention with it was an is just to discuss the claims that these mod elements are "objectively" better than Colemak-DH, claims that were made in the server channels on several occasions.
+My intention with it was and is just to discuss the claims that these mod elements are "objectively" better than Colemak-DH, claims that were made in the server channels on several occasions.
 I have nothing against these mods _per se_ but at the end of the day I do not see any real benefits with them either in sum.
 Caveat emptor.

 I've been analyzing Nyfee's and other mods with the [Colemakmods analyzer][CM-Ana] as it's easy to use and yet provides some useful insights, trying to find out what's behind the enthusiasm.
 This analyzer has a base effort score based on positions and travel, a same-finger bigram (SFB) effort and a near-finger bigram effort that punishes rolls between weak fingers.
 It's a fairly simple model and its end totals may well be debated, but as mentioned it gives some good insights and pointers.